vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 }
 ```

-## Plurality
+## Structure fragment plurality
-Structures can be labeled as plural using (array) brackets.
+Only structure fragments can be labeled as plural using (array) brackets.
 This will cause both the processing and code generation to adopt accordingly.
-Please take notice that fields that aren't structures cannot be marked as plural.
+Please take notice that value fragments cannot be marked as plural.
 For these only atomic values are possible.

 Example:
 ```